 Statistics published by Catalyst states more women have joined the workforce than ever before.
 Today, over 70% of women aged 16–64 are employed, representing just under half (46.5% in 2017) of the total labour force in the UK.

-In line with growing numbers of women in the workplace during the last decade, the number of stay-at-home dads has also risen steadily.
+In line with the growing numbers of women in the workplace during the last decade, the number of stay-at-home dads has also risen steadily.
 Statistics produced by Aviva show about 1.4 million men are now the primary carers in their households.

 Accordingly, in the UK attitudes have shifted considerably in line with these changes.
 A survey last year entitled, British Social Attitudes 35, shows nearly three-quarters of the British public disagree with the attitude women should look after the home while men go out and earn a living.